-The UIM Pleasure Navigation Commission, when assigning to a certain nation the organization of the World or Continental Championship Endurance Group B indicates a period between two months and month prior to a scheduled World or Continental Championship event, as enrolment period for the drivers willing to attend the event, for sending in their entry in the selected category to the organizing National Authority hosting the event.
-A guarantee of 300 Euro, or other amount as stipulated by the hosting National Authority (N.A.), but which may never exceed 300 Euro, has to be paid by the participating team on the account of the hosting N.A.
+The UIM Pleasure Navigation Commission, when assigning to a certain nation the organization of the World or Continental Championship Endurance Group B indicates a period between two months and month prior to a scheduled World or Continental Championship event, as enrolment period for the teams willing to attend the event, for sending in their entry in the selected category to the organizing National Authority hosting the event.
+On entering an event, a guarantee of 300 Euro (maximum), or other amount as stipulated by the hosting National Authority (N.A.), has to be paid by the participating team on the account of the hosting N.A.
+In addition, each Team must submit copies of their valid International Licences and their letter of authorization to race abroad issued by their National Authority.
+(These documents are also necessary during registration with the race secretary)